jlewisit/js-regex-tutorial/gist-template.md

 * The string can contain any number characters from 0-9
 * The string must contain a total of 6 or 3 characters after #

-I will explain how the regex above checks to see if a string fulfills the requirements for a hex value.
 An example of a hex value is #3cb371 which is for a shade of the color green.

 ## Table of Contents